arafatDU/blog-react/README.md

 ### 0. Requirements

-The application uses ReacJS for the frontend and Appwrite as Backend.
+This Blog application uses ReacJS for the frontend and Appwrite as Backend.
 Make sure You have Node JS installed on your PC.